 If you want to know where to find some good coffee in Berlin, try my Berlin Coffee Cafe Crawl: Prenzlauer Berg Edition post.
 Trying to get some work done, then you’ll want to read my Get Shit Done: Cafes in Berlin with Wifi and Vegan Options post.

-Black Sheep Cafe (Bouchéstr.
-15, Treptow) – My new favorite cafe in Berlin.
-It’s all vegan, super friendly owners, delicious coffee and they even have good bagels, which is almost impossible to find in Berlin.
+White Crow Cafe (Bouchéstr.
+15, Treptow) – Had a recent name-change due to another cafe chain in England threatening to sue, they used to be Black Sheep Cafe.
+I love it here.
+All vegan, super friendly owners, delicious coffee and they even have good bagels, which is almost impossible to find in Berlin.
 I had a gluten-free chocolate brownie made with beets, and it was maybe the best brownie of my life and I’m generally one to happily indulge in gluten.
 They also brew their own kombucha and hold various workshops about making kombucha and other fermentation stuff.

 Cafe Vux (Wipperstraße 14, Neukölln) – So many cakes, AWESOME.
 It’s an all-vegan cafe and they had at least 10 different cakes and bars when I went.
 They also have lots of bagel sandwiches, some with vegan cheese, and I love me a good bagel sandwich.
 Not only that, but they do a vegan brunch on Sunday and there are always soups, vegan quiche and other things around…and vegan candy…and the normal coffee offerings.
 YES.